 Quick start#

 The following steps will help you get started with HPX.
+Before getting started, make sure you have all the necessary prerequisites, which are listed in _prerequisites.
 After Installing HPX, you can check how to run a simple example Hello, World!.
 Writing task-based applications explains how you can get started with HPX.
 You can refer to our Migration guide if you use other APIs for parallelism (like OpenMP, MPI or Intel Threading Building Blocks (TBB)) and you would like to convert your code to HPX code.

 Installing HPX#